kamil-kw/kamil_cv_1st_project/README.md

 ### * Project Goals

-The reason for this web page is to show my skills to potential recruiters and all who wants to cooperate with me in the future in projrcts
+The reason for this web page is to show my skills to potential recruiters and all who wants to cooperate with me in the future in projects

 ### * User Target